thatmlopsguy/thatmlopsguy.github.io/content/predictions.md

 - [ ] [2024] The 2030s will be the lost decade from most developed countries.
 The world economy can be expected to produce fewer goods and services per person.
 Fewer people will be able to afford new cars or new homes, the home/car price-to-income ratio will increase.

 What do you think?
-Feel free to [contact me](contact.md) to discuss this and other predicions.
+Feel free to [contact me](contact.md) to discuss this and other predictions.

 ***